FennecLabsLtd/VRUtilityBelt/docs/addons/render_models.rst

 You must also ensure your model is central, so select it and select "Geometry to Origin" on the left toolbar to set it to 0,0,0.

+**Note**: You must ensure you only have one "shape" in Blender, so select all the pieces and Ctrl+J to merge them if you have more than one.

 **3. Exporting**

 1.)
 Select just the model you want to export, if you didn't delete everything else in the scene